 A computer engineering degree is a natural fit for online learning.
-From anywhere in the world, students can take advantage of internet connectivity to learn software and hardware development from instructors and professors with real world experience.
+Students can take advantage of internet connectivity from anywhere in the world to learn software and hardware development from instructors and professors with real-world experience.

 Applying to an online computer engineering program is similar to applying to an on-campus program.
-For the few undergraduate programs available, students should expect to fill out an online application and submit high school transcripts along with standardized testing scores (SAT and/or ACT).
-Students who did not graduate from high school in the U.S. or other English speaking country will also likely be required to submit test scores from the TOEFL.
+For the few undergraduate programs available, students should expect to fill out an online application and submit high school transcripts along with standardized testing scores (SAT or ACT) and a personal statement.
+Students who did not graduate from high school in the U.S. or another English-speaking country will also likely be required to submit test scores from the TOEFL.

-Graduate programs will have a slightly different admissions process, namely in terms of requirements.
-In addition to an online application and transcripts from an undergraduate program, with some programs having a minimum GPA that they require.
-Most graduate computer engineering programs also require students to submit GRE scores in addition to letters of recommendation from undergraduate professors.
+Graduate programs will have a slightly different admissions process.
+In addition to an online application and transcripts from an undergraduate program, some programs have a minimum GPA that they require.
+Most graduate computer engineering programs also require students to submit GRE scores, in addition to letters of recommendation from undergraduate professors.
 A short essay or letter of intent may also be required.

-Both undergraduate and graduate programs in computer engineering are accredited by the Engineering Accreditation Commission sector of the Accreditation Board for Engineering and Technology, also known as the EAC of ABET.
-Seeking out an online program with this type of accreditation is the best way to ensure that the online program has the same rigorous academic standards as an on campus program.
+Both undergraduate and graduate programs in computer engineering can be accredited by the Engineering Accreditation Commission sector of the Accreditation Board for Engineering and Technology, also known as the EAC of ABET.
+Seeking out an online program with this type of accreditation is the best way to ensure that the online program has rigorous academic standards.

 While specific classes will vary from one school to another, the basic computer engineering curriculum is markedly similar.

 Unlike some other undergraduate majors, computer engineering programs often require that students begin taking specific computer engineering courses in their first year of attendance.
-These basic courses will introduce them to the foundations of computer engineering, such as electronic and circuitry as well as the basics of computer language.
-Students should also expect to take a range of courses in math as well as sciences like physics and chemistry.
+These basic courses will introduce them to the foundations of computer engineering, such as electronics and circuitry, as well as the basics of computer languages.
+Students should also expect to take a range of courses in math, as well as sciences like physics and chemistry.
 As semesters progress, undergraduate computer engineering students will continue to take more advanced engineering courses.